-One of our readers recently reached out to us and asked for a solution to his problem where his USB flash drive – when plugged in – was constantly connecting and disconnecting.
+Summary: One of our readers recently reached out to us and asked for a solution to his problem where his USB flash drive – when plugged in – was constantly connecting and disconnecting.
 He added, “Sometimes Windows asks me to format the drive, but I don’t want to format the drive as there are important videos and photos that I can’t afford to lose.
-I haven’t formatted the drive yet, please help!”
+I haven’t formatted the drive yet, please help!”.
+So here in this blog we gave all the possible solutions for this problem.

 Here’s the solution,